LAST WORDS

 Nostradamus, French Astrologer

-Michel de Nostredame (depending on the source, 14 or 21 December 1503 – 1 or 2 July 1566), usually Latinised as Nostradamus, was a French astrologerphysician and reputed seer, who is best known for his book Les Prophéties, a collection of 942 poetic quatrains allegedly predicting future events.
+Michel de Nostredame (depending on the source, 14 or 21 December 1503 – 1 or 2 July 1566), usually Latinised as Nostradamus, was a French astrologer, physician and reputed seer, who is best known for his book Les Prophéties, a collection of 942 poetic quatrains allegedly predicting future events.
 The book was first published in 1555.

 His last prophecy came July 1, 1566 when he foretold as he lay dying:

-1 shall no longer
+Tomorrow1 shall no longer be here.

 - Nostradamus (Michel de Notre Dame)